Veteran Looks Down the Sights of Legacy and Brotherhood

 |0

-This work, Veteran Looks Down the Sights of Legacy and Brotherhood, by SGT Mahsima Alkamooneh, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Veteran Looks Down the Sights of Legacy and Brotherhood, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT